 Click here for more information on Honors graduation requirements.
 Many of these courses will satisfy core curriculum requirements in all schools and colleges.

 The Center for Undergraduate Research (CURO), housed in the Morehead Honors College, is open to ALL undergraduates at the University of Georgia.
 CURO promotes undergraduate research by engaging top faculty, encouraging undergraduate students to complete research, and helping students find lifelong mentors.

 Honors students can participate in CURO from their very first days on campus and may continue to participate throughout their undergraduate years.

 CURO offers several funding opportunities for current UGA undergraduates, including a semester-long research award, a summer fellowship program, and conference funding.
 For more information, visit the CURO website.

 Each summer, the Honors Internship Program offers students the opportunity to live and work in New York, Savannah, and Washington, D.C.
 Internship placements include congressional offices, government agencies, think tanks, media companies, law firms, and nonprofit organizations.

 The Honors International Scholars Program encourages students to engage in opportunities abroad.
 Scholars use their stipends to fund overseas study, intensive language training, internships, public service, and research.

-Honors students with sufficient background are encouraged to participate in graduate courses, with the approval of the department, the Honors Program, and the Dean of the Graduate School.
+Honors students with sufficient background are encouraged to participate in graduate courses.

-The Honors Program provides access to a team of professional advisors who can individually assist students through advisement.
-Honors students are also given priority registration for all classes taught at the University.
+The Morehead Honors College provides access to a team of professional advisors who can individually assist students.
+Honors students are also given priority registration for all classes taught at the university.